Wave of Prayer

 Lord in your mercy… hear our prayer

-• We join with the World Council of Churches in their prayer for the countries of Austria, Liechtenstein, and Switzerland.
+We join with the World Council of Churches in their prayer for the countries of India, Pakistan, and Sri Lanka.

 Lord in your mercy… hear our prayer